 But with QPR beating Liverpool and Bolton away next, don’t be popping any champagne corks just yet.

-Whether Kean stays as manager in the long-run remains to be seen – the owners seem delighted with him regardless of results – but it’s those owners who need to come clean about their intentions for the club.
+Whether Kean stays as manager remains to be seen – the owners seem delighted with him regardless of results – but it’s those owners who need to come clean about their intentions for the club.

 Allowing a couple of decent results to cloud the bigger picture could be dangerous.

-The list of unanswered questions is probably endless, but it’s the lack of communication which really winds the fans up.
+The list of unanswered questions is probably endless, but it’s the lack of communication that really winds the fans up.

 While the owners stay away from Ewood and refuse to engage in open dialogue, it simply adds fuel to the fire and does no-one any favours.

-If they really are genuine and honourable people then surely it makes sense to explain once and for all their vision for the club.
+If they really are genuine and honourable people, it surely makes sense to explain once and for all their vision for the club.
 No lies.
 No spin.
 Just cold, hard facts so everyone knows where they stand.
 Surely that’s the least the fans can expect?

 - Top 7 highest goalscorers in El Clasico history